peterhinch/micropython-async/v3/README.md

 # 3 Porting applications from V2

 Many applications using the coding style advocated in the V2 tutorial will work unchanged.
-However there are changes, firstly to `uasyncio` syntax and secondly related to modules in this repository.
+However there are changes, firstly to `uasyncio` itself and secondly to modules in this repository.

+## 3.1 Changes to uasyncio

-## 3.1 Syntax changes
+### 3.1.1 Syntax changes

  * Task cancellation: `cancel` is now a method of a `Task` instance.
  * Event loop methods: `call_at`, `call_later`, `call_later_ms`  and